Why is My Apartment so Hot?

 What Causes My Apartment To Be Hot?

-No matter where you live, once summer rolls around, it's bound to get hotter than normal.
-But if you notice that your apartment seems hotter than normal, it could be something other than the weather.
+No matter where you live, once summer rolls around, it's bound to get hot.
+That said, if you notice that your apartment is hotter than normal, there may be something exacerbating the issue.

 Let's look at some possible reasons for a hot apartment.